 Class I. Excellent has few limitations for tree growth.
 Most sites have little slope and no erosion problems.
 The soil is fertile and holds water well.
 It is well drained, but not droughty.
-These site will produce timber well.
+These sites will produce high quality timber.

 Class II.
 Good is usually gently sloping.
-In some cases there are drainage problems that affect tree growth.
+In some cases, there are drainage problems that affect tree growth.